komahanb/komahanb.github.io/_pages/computational-infrastructure.md

 - the flexibility in the order of discretization and integration across the probabilistic space-time (PST) domain.
 - the mathematical construction that connects *sampling* and *projection* through *stochastic inner products*, exploiting their invariance to the method of evaluation, whether analytical, numerical, or experimental.

-Apart from the technical contribution of alleviating the intrusiveness of the Galerkin projection, it is deeply satisfying from a philosophical perspective to witness the harmonious functioning of seemingly disparate concepts—**sampling** and **projection**.
+Apart from the technical contribution, it is deeply satisfying from a philosophical perspective to witness the harmonious functioning of seemingly disparate concepts—**sampling** and **projection**.
 A long-standing challenge, which has slowed the Galerkin projection's advancement for roughly two decades, is resolved through an integrated application of these principles.

 > The potential to extend this synthesis to other configurations drives my ongoing research within OUU.
 My philosophy here is to implement methods such that *projection lends the basis for sampling* and *sampling lends the means for projection*, forming a mutually beneficial arrangement.